Choose Your Own Adventure

 Pennsylvania

-The state of Pennsylvania has 25 national park units.
+The state of Pennsylvania has 33 national park sites.

 Allegheny Portage Railroad National Historic Site